HurricaneSKC/Practice/README.md

 8. GuessingGame.py - simple 1 to 10 guessing game
 9. Ifelseproblem.py - simple problem determining what grade a school child should be in
 10. Ingedients.py - currently being worked on...
+11. WarriorOOPpy - simple python game where two warriors fight to the death